From the Author

 Style & Technique: Zacharie Vincent, Huron Chief Zacharie Vincent Telariolin Painting a Self-Portrait, c.
 1875.
 (See below for details.)

-Sources & Resources: Antoine Plamondon, Portrait of Zacharie Vincent, Last of the Hurons, 1838.
+Sources & Resources: Antoine Plamondon, The Last of the Hurons (Zacharie Vincent), 1838.
 (See below for details.)

 Where to See: Zacharie Vincent’s Zacharie Vincent Telari-o-lin, Huron Chief and Painter on display at Château Ramezay, Château Ramezay, Montreal.